UFC 243 Whittaker vs. Adesanya: Start time and how to watch

-It's time for UFC 243 and it's going to be a good one.
-Talk about your all-time style match-ups.
+UFC 243 is about to begin and it's going to be a humdinger.

 In one corner you have Robert Whittaker.
 The spreadsheet using gamer with lightning fast hands and an all-round game that has many calling him the new George St Pierre.
 In the other corner you have Israel Adesanya.
 The sublime striker with feints for days and sniper-like accuracy we haven't seen since the days of Anderson Silva in his prime.